robpetrin/robpetrin.github.io/content/portfolio/subject-matter-experts/index.md

 title = "Subject Matter Experts" type = "gallery" categories = ['website','work-in-progress']
+description = "Education needs to change.
+SME envisions knowledge transfer from the 'lesson' level.
+The suite will offer creation, marketplace, assessment, curricular, and dashboard functionalities."
 +++

 Subject Matter Experts (SME) is perhaps the most important project listed here, and closest to my heart.
 I have a vision for re-imagining self-directed education, with a "lesson" as the primary increment for measuring understanding.
 Any subject can be broken down into the lessons it consists of, and I believe an entire educational platform (or a curriculum, or a doctrine) can be formatted comprised of lessons.